jmkristian/agwpe-tools/README.md

 This package contains two programs `converse` and `chatter`, which you can use to interact with other stations via AX.25.
-They run in a command line window, for example "Command Prompt" on Windows or a shell window on Linux.
+They run in a command line window, for example "Command Prompt" on Windows or a terminal emulator window on Linux.

 `converse` communicates with one station, via an AX.25 connection.
 It's useful for interacting with a BBS.